Why Live Video is an Important Part of Your Marketing Strategy

 I always love some good hammered dulcimer.

 Just kidding.
 I don’t know what a hammered dulcimer is either.
 But it sure sounds great – and a few others seem to agree because the video now has over 101 million views.
-And just in case you’re not a part of the 101 million people who have already watched the video, we’ll include it below.
+And, just in case you’re not one of the 101 million people who have already watched the video, we’ll include it below.